WARNING: These are summaries, not reviews, and may contain story spoilers.

 Locations: Northumberland; Mott's Cottage; Fishing Village; A Boat; Harbour; Station; Yorkshire; Manufacturing Town; Lodging House

 Story: Holmes and Watson are in Northumberland, near the site of the disappearance of the cutter Alicia ten or twelve years previously.
-Holmes wishes to investigate and the visit Mott, who saw her sail into a small patch of mist, from which she vanished.
+Holmes wishes to investigate and they visit Mott, who saw her sail into a small patch of mist, from which she vanished.
 They hire a boat and attempt to follow the Alicia's course, finding themselves back ashore and following a trail to Yorkshire where the truth is uncovered in a lodging house.

 Sherlock Holmes and the Adler Papers (2001)